The Important Differences Between Sensitization and Irritation

 The induction phase is the formation of specialized proteins in the immune system after exposure to the product.

 Elicitation is the reaction of these new proteins to subsequent exposure, commonly known as an allergic response.
 Symptoms may not be limited to the exposure site.
 Not everyone will become sensitized to the same substance; those who do become sensitized may also be sensitized to chemically similar substances (think poison ivy and poison oak).

 How Patch Testing Helps to Understand Sensitization and Irritation

 Patch testing exposes a small area of the skin to a product to predict how the skin will respond.
 The patch test may be part of a clinical trial to assess product safety or define claims prior to a product introduction.

 In some cases, product instructions may advise the individual consumer to conduct patch testing prior to product use.

 There are a number of standard patch test protocols to choose from.
 You may choose to employ a combination of methods or develop a custom trial to ensure a complete safety analysis.

 Primary skin irritation trials, such as 48-hour patch testing, assess subjects’ responses to a single product exposure, measured at intervals during and after exposure.

 Unexpected skin reactions significantly influence consumer perception of your product, and likewise can significantly influence the value of your brand as well as your product liability risk.
 FDA requires that manufacturers substantiate product and ingredient safety of cosmetics, drugs, and devices before going to market.
 Patch testing is a simple and effective way to evaluate your product’s potential to cause irritation or sensitization.

-To learn more about sensitization and irritation, and to discuss how patch testing clinical trials at CPT℠ can help support your marketing programs and consumer health interests, contact us at (973) 609-5747.
+To learn more about sensitization and irritation, and to discuss how patch testing clinical trials at CPT℠ can help support your marketing programs and consumer health interests, contact us by filling out the form.